top of page

 Recognise that the presence of Awareness is the only ever-present Reality of your experience.
 Witness the coming and going of every thought, sensation and perception, and notice that Awareness remains constant and immutable throughout the thoroughgoing flux of phenomena.

 The pure experience of simply Being Aware is already present prior to the beginning or appearance of every thought, sensation and perception, and is, therefore, present as the essential nature of 'I'.
 Before these phenomena appear, during their appearance, and after their disappearance, I-Awareness remain constantly present.
-Such appearances of phenomena are temporary and superfluous superimpositions upon the essence of 'I', and are, therefore, not intrinsic to its Reality.
+Such appearances of phenomena are temporary and superfluous superimpositions upon the essence of 'I', and are therefore not intrinsic to its Reality.

 Am I present and aware?